FirefoxMetzger/mcp_demo/README.md

 **Why this project?**

-- **Skip the DevOps Overkill:** No need for a 6-instance, multi-AZ k8s cluster just to serve a handful of users.
+- **Skip DevOps Overkill:** No need for a 6-instance, multi-AZ k8s cluster to serve 100 users.
 Start small, then scale.
-- **AI & API Ready:** Comes with HTTPS and API key auth for direct integration with tools like ElevenLabs, n8n, and more.
+- **Bring your own MCP:** Comes with HTTPS and API key auth for direct integration with tools like ElevenLabs, n8n, and more.
-- **Demo-Ready:** Share your work with and prove it works on *their* machine.
+- **Fast Prototyping:** Demo your work and prove it works on *their* machine.
-- **Learn by Doing:** Don't let deployment stop you from learning about AI.
+- **Learning by Doing:** Don't let deployment stop you from learning about AI.

 ## Cost